Passeriformes / Laniidae / Lanius

 Introduction

-A medium-sized passerine in the shrike family (Laniidae).
-Previously considered conspecific with the red-backed shrike and red-tailed shrike.
-Inhabits an extensive range between the Caspian Sea and north and central China, extending southeast to the Qaidam Basin.
-Overwinters in Africa and Arabia.
-Breeds in open cultivated country with thorn bushes.
-Like other shrikes, it hunts from prominent perches and impales prey on thorns or barbed wire as a food cache.
+Member of the shrike family (Laniidae), previously considered conspecific with the red-backed and red-tailed shrikes.
+Found in an extensive area between the Caspian Sea and north and central China southeast to the Qaidam Basin.
+Migratory, overwintering in Africa and Arabia.
+Distinctive behavior includes hunting from prominent perches and impaling prey on thorns or barbed wire.

 Description